 Black: This black-and-white version of the horizontal logo is used for applications like newspaper advertising.

 Secondary Mark (AKA: Block M) Kit

-The secondary mark kit includes a CMYK eps for print, a PMS eps for print and a HEX png for digital.
+The secondary mark kit includes an EPS for print, a JPG for digital, and an SVG (which is scalable).

 The secondary mark, or Block M, is for non-retail use only.